matterladd/Mix-Mover/README.md

 - `better-sqlite3-session-store` -> Stores user data across different sessions by integrating with `express-session`
 - `bcrypt` -> Hashing algorithm used to securely store passwords
 - `playwright` -> Headless browser library that is used for web scraping certain sites for playlist data
-  - _Is full browser emulation needded?
-What about just cURLing the page?_
 - `tsx` -> Development tool for running backend without needing to build
 - `nodemon` -> Development tool for hot-reloading the backend server
 - `bottleneck` -> Handles API rate limiting for outside API requests